ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 On Windows, the plugin requires Direct2D support.
 The plugin is compatible with Windows 10 and later.

-If your hardware system is not well-suited for JUCE's Direct2D feature, or if you are using Windows 7, you can try the installer with `Software` in the file name.
-This installer sets up the plugin to use software rendering.
-Please note that software rendering may result in worse performance in the user interface compared to hardware rendering.

 ## Linux Installation

 The Linux plugins are compressed in a `.zip` file.
 You need to unzip it and manually move the `*.vst3` file to the correct folder, such as `~/.vst3`.